questdb/questdb/CONTRIBUTING.md

 ## Testing

-We have a lot of tests, most of which are of "integration" type, e.g. test starts a server, interacts with it and asserts the outcome.
+We have a lot of tests, most of which are of the "integration" type, e.g. test starts a server, interacts with it, and asserts the outcome.
 We expect all contributors to submit PRs with tests.
-Please reach out to us via Slack if you're uncertain on how to test, or you think an existing test can be improved.
+Please reach out to us via Slack if you're uncertain about how to test, or if you think an existing test can be improved.

 ## Dependencies

 QuestDB does not have Java dependencies.
-This may sound unorthodox but in reality we try not to reinvent the wheel but rather than using libraries we implement algorithms on first principles to ensure perfect fit with existing code.
-With that in mind we expect contributions that do not add third-party dependencies.
+This may sound unorthodox but in reality we try not to reinvent the wheel but rather than using libraries we implement algorithms on first principles to ensure a perfect fit with existing code.
+With that in mind, we expect contributions that do not add third-party dependencies.

 ## Allocations, "new" operator and garbage collection